From the WatchTime archives, a look at some of the current watches that resulted from collaborations between watch brands and car manufacturers.

 In 2016, Christopher Ward and Morgan Motor Company launched The Chronometer Collection, powered by the brand’s Swiss-made in-house movement, the COSC-certified Calibre SH21 with 5-day power reserve.
 The last result of the collaboration is the 40.5-mm C1 Morgan Plus 8 Chronometer, sold exclusively alongside the 50th anniversary Morgan Plus 8 motor car via the brand’s website.
 Prices start at $2,575.

 0-250 mph in 32.6 Seconds

-Since 2004, Swiss watchmaker Parmigiani Fleurier has been producing watches with the logo of the supercar manufacturer Bugatti.
+From 2004 to 2019, Swiss watchmaker Parmigiani Fleurier produced watches with the logo of the supercar manufacturer Bugatti.
 For the 2018 Geneva International Motor Show, Bugatti presented a new version of the Chiron (the successor to the Veyron), and Parmigiani Fleurier delivered a special Bugatti Type 390 watch that fits both the car’s aesthetic and the high-end customization service that comes with it.
 It’s a showcase that clients can customize using pretty much everything from the Type 390, for example, case materials and colors, making the experience of buying a watch very similar to that of ordering a car.

 Like its predecessor, the Type 370, the 2017-introduced Type 390 comes with a tubular section for the movement but displays time in a more traditional way.
 This means that the cylindrical movement can be easily removed.
 The movement has a power-reserve indicator (and 80-hour power reserve), double barrels that are coupled directly in series and an axially mounted gear train, a set of three planetary gears and a flying tourbillon.
 The wing-shaped case is able to pivot 12° around its drive shaft for better ergonomics.
 Price is 295,000 CHF.